tobiaskatsch/GatedLinearRNN/README.md

   ```
   #### Two Stage Training
   - **Associative Recurrent Mode:** (`use_true_recurrence=False`) Extremely efficient training through parallel scan.
 This disables the recurrent weights, allowing for much fast training compared to Transformer, GRU & LSTM.
   - **True Recurrent Mode:** (`use_true_recurrence=True`) Can be used to train a more expressive model from a Linear Recurrent Model checkpoint.
-This variant introduces additional parameters such that gates also depend on previous hidden states similar to GRU & LSTM.
+This variant introduces additional parameters such that the inputs and gates also depend on previous hidden states similar to GRU & LSTM.
 Due to the true recurrent nature, this mode cannot be parallelized and thus is less efficient.
 We recommend this for finetuning from an linear recurrent checkpoint.

   #### Gate Tying
-  - **Disjoint Input & Forget gate** (`use_tied_gates=Flase`) Applies seperate projections for input- & forget gates
+  - **Disjoint Input & Forget gate** (`use_tied_gates=False`) Applies seperate projections for input- & forget gates
   - **Tied Input & Forget gate** (`use_tied_gates=True`) Ties the input and forget gate through the relation `forget_gate = 1-input_gate`.